Fullers waits on court fine after catamaran Kea crash which saw passenger suffer brain bleed

 Since the crash, she has been plagued by a lung infection, headaches, fatigue, memory lapses, persistent cognitive difficulties and has been unable to return to work.

-Fullers, the court heard today, has already paid some $30,000 in reparation to the woman.
+Fullers, the court heard today, has already paid some $30,000 in reparation to the woman and a further $32,000 for consequential loss.

 After the Herald's reporting of the case another victim also came forward, having suffered a concussion and shoulder injury in the crash.